Rocko's Modern Life: Spunky's Dangerous Day: Development and release

 Rocko's Modern Day: Spunky's Dangerous Day, an adaptation of Rocko's Modern Life (1993–1996), was the first project of Castro Valley, California-located Viacom New Media, the interactive entertainment software division of Viacom International.
 Their intention was to produce games based on shows airing on MTV and Nickelodeon, two networks owned by Viacom.
-Lasting shy of 12 months, development of Rocko's Modern Life: Spunky's Dangerous Days began before the formation of Viacom New Media and during the creation of the TV series.
+Lasting shy of 12 months, development of Rocko's Modern Life: Spunky's Dangerous Day began before the formation of Viacom New Media and during the creation of the TV series.
 The team had no animations of the characters to refer to and had to base the game's graphics on concept sketches sent to them by the show's animators.
-The backgrounds and colors were created in a improvisational manner.
+The backgrounds and colors were created in an improvisational manner.
 The fact that the game was developed before the series aired also resulted in the theme song not being used and the stages being based on the show's earliest episodes, one named after the pilot, "Trash-O-Madness".
-Although the titular character would appear in other Nickelodeon ensemble games, Rocko's Modern Day: Spunky's Dangerous Day is the only video game as of 2020 to be primarily about the show.
+Although the titular character would appear in other Nickelodeon ensemble games, Rocko's Modern Life: Spunky's Dangerous Day is the only video game as of 2020 to be primarily about the show.

 Producer Dave Marsh led a team of background artists Jarod Prano, Tony Sherman and Brian Babendererde, animators Tom Zehner, Jarod Pranno and Alisa Kober, and programmers Boris Remus and Roman Scharnberg.
 With Babendererde as lead designer, Kober, Marsh, Remus, Zehner, and Scharnberg were designers, as well as Karl Roelofs and Nickelodeon product manager Donna Friedman.
 Stephen Gass was credited as creative director, and Michele Jabloner as creative consultant.
 Carol Balkcom is also credited for executive support.
 The game was previewed in magazines such as GamePro, Electronic Gaming Monthly, and Game Players, before its release by Viacom New Media in April 1994 in North America.